omicscodeathon/Exvar/scripts/Readme.md

 - merge the Entrez ID to Symbol table into  differential expression results table using the "merge()" function

 ## Genomic Variants (CNVs)
-- variant calling using the "Samtools" package
+- variant calling using the "Bcftools" package
+- annotation using the "ensemblVEP" package